 Excel cannot complete this task with available resources Null or no reference error

-- It can also recover the applied formulas, images, charts, tables, layout, and other worksheet properties.
+It can also repair the applied formulas, images, charts, tables, layout, and other worksheet properties.

-- A preview of the recovered Excel file is provided beforehand for any verification.
+A preview of the repaired Excel file is provided beforehand for any verification.

-- Compatible with all the major versions of Windows like Windows 10, 8.1, 8, 7, Vista, and XP (free trial version available).
+Compatible with all the major versions of Windows and Mac.

-If you want to know about the best Excel tips, then start using Stellar Phoenix Excel Repair to fix all kinds of issues related to MS Excel.
+If you want to know about the best Excel tips, then start using Wondershare Repairit to fix all kinds of issues related to MS Excel.
 To use it, you can simply follow these basic steps:

-1. Visit the official website of Stellar Phoenix Excel Repair and install it on your computer.
+Step 1.
+Visit the official website of Wondershare Repairit and install it on your computer.
 Launch it whenever you wish to fix an Excel error.
 Just make sure that the corrupt Excel file is closed beforehand.

-2. Now, you need to load the damaged Excel file to the application.
+Step 2.
+Now, you need to load the damaged Excel file to the application.
 Select the drive and the location of the file.
-Once it is located, click on the Select File/Folder button.
+Once it is located, click on the OK button.
 You can load multiple files in one go if you want to.

-3. Once you have selected the corrupt Excel documents, click on the "Scan" option.
+Step 3.
+Once you have selected the corrupt Excel documents, click on the "Repair" option.
 This will start the repairing process of the file.
 Wait for a while for the process to be completed and don't close the application in between.

 By following this simple click-through process, you can resolve all kinds of Excel problems in minutes.
 It is a highly professional tool that can be used to resolve all sorts of corrupt and damaged Excel documents in minutes.